yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/IPC/_IPC_for_K2x.rst

 		stackMemory: "EXT_DDR",
 	};

 This will place the DSP code, data, and stack memory at address 0x9d000000.
 We have chosen address 0x9d000000 because that is what is defined in the Linux device tree by default.
-Refer to the “dsp_common_mpm_memory” block in the previous section “Linux Device Tree.”
+Refer to the "dsp_common_mpm_memory" block in the previous section "Linux Device Tree."
 Note, the length specified here is 0x00100000; this must be less than the size of the dsp_common_mpm_memory pool.

 **Changes to the MPM Config File**